pingcap/docs/reference/system-databases/metrics-tables.md

 * `TABLE_NAME`: Corresponds to the table name in `metrics_schema`.
 * `PROMQL`: The working principle of the monitoring table is to map SQL statements to `PromQL` and convert Prometheus results into SQL query results.
 This field is the expression template of `PromQL`.
 When getting the data of the monitoring table, the query conditions are used to rewrite the variables in this template to generate the final query expression.
 * `LABELS`: The label for the monitoring item.
 Each label corresponds to a column in the monitoring table.
 If the SQL statement contains filter of the corresponding column, the corresponding `PromQL` changes accordingly.
 * `QUANTILE`: The percentile.
-For monitoring data of the histogram type, specify a default percentile.
+For monitoring data of the histogram type, a default percentile is specified.
 If the value of this field is `0`, it means that the monitoring item corresponding to the monitoring table is not a histogram.
 * `COMMENT`: The comment for the monitoring table.